DinoVukelic/New-Graph-for-Data-Extraction/README.md

                 machineName = ws.Cells(1, i).Value
                 timeValue = ws.Cells(14, i).Value

+                ' Strip numbers from the machine name cleanMachineName = RemoveNumbers(machineName)

-                ' Check if machine name matches any category For Each category In machineCategories.Keys
+                ' Check if the machine name matches any category For Each category In machineCategories.Keys
-                    If InStr(1, machineName, machineCategories(category), vbTextCompare) > 0 Then
+                    If InStr(1, cleanMachineName, machineCategories(category), vbTextCompare) > 0 Then
-                        ' Validate time and add to the collection On Error Resume Next
+                        ' Validate and add the time
+                        On Error Resume Next
                         If IsDate("00:" & timeValue) Then
                             machineTimes(category).Add CDate("00:" & timeValue)